 We all know the central role that great food had always played in Greek culture throughout the previous centuries.

 But Sparta, despite its great prominence in the Greek cultural landscape, appears to be an exception to this rule.
-How can Sparta, the city and land of legends, of heroes, of timeless and immortal myths, have declined because of its food and the customs behind sharing it?
+How can Sparta, the city and land of legends, heroes, and timeless and immortal myths, have declined because of its food and the customs behind sharing it?

 We will try to explain and see what truth can be hidden behind the sarcasm of the Greek writer Athenaeus.